Nike-Inc/cerberus-python-client/README.md

 ```
 ** Note: Unlike the default IAM Role Authentication constructor, this constructor will not attempt to figure out the role_arn, which may decrease overall latency.
 This the recommended constructor for Lambda.

-IAM Role Authentication with Lambda context
+IAM Role Authentication with Lambda context:
 ```python
 client = CerberusClient('https://my.cerberus.url', lambda_context=context)
 ```
-** Note: This constructor adds extra latency to your Lambda.
+** Note: This constructor may adds extra latency from pulling configuration from AWS.

 User Authentication:
 ```python